Loading

 Functional testing, as the name suggests, means to check the functionality of the software based on SRS (Software Requirements Specification).The main objective of functional testing is to validate the functionality of the software and ensure that it is in compliance with the business requirements, stated by the client before the commencement of the project.

-After the software development stage of a software product is completed, it requires to be tested on the basis of its chief specifications, such as user commands, search operations, and more.
+After the development stage of a software product is over, it requires to be tested on the basis of its chief specifications, such as user commands, search operations, and more.
 This is achieved with the assistance of functional testing, which subtly defines what a system does and validates its accuracy.

 Features of Functional Testing: